MIPS/gcc/intvsx/gcc/config/rs6000/predicates.md

     case SImode:
       break;

+    /* Do not fuse 64-bit DImode in 32-bit since it splits into two separate instructions.  */
     case DImode:
       if (!TARGET_POWERPC64)
 	return 0;
       break;

-    case SFmode:
+    /* ISA 2.08/power8 only had fusion of GPR loads.  */ case SFmode:
       if (!TARGET_P9_FUSION)
 	return 0;
       break;

+    /* ISA 2.08/power8 only had fusion of GPR loads.
+Do not allow 64-bit DFmode in 32-bit if -msoft-float since it splits into two separate instructions.  */
     case DFmode:
       if ((!TARGET_POWERPC64 && !TARGET_DF_FPR) || !TARGET_P9_FUSION)
 	return 0;